BDal783/Comp_483_Final_Project/README.md

 <img width="1514" height="259" alt="Epistemic_var_strip" src="https://github.com/user-attachments/assets/2603ccb0-8fb5-4c57-b23c-e3949eef90c9" />

 * epistemic_var_strip.png: Shows the peaks for the level of variance due to unknown information for the top hotspot positions.
 As with entropy, higher epistemic variance indicates a likely mutation hotspot in the sequence.

-## Authors
+## 🙏 Authors
 This project was worked on by [Brendon Dal](https://github.com/BDal783), [Leah Briscoe](https://github.com/leahbriscoe830), and [Jimmy Capecci](https://github.com/jcapecci09).
 We are master's students studying bioinformatics at Loyola University Chicago, and we have been tasked with improving the AEGIS framework.
-This project was given to us by the [Miller Lab](https://wmiller6.sites.luc.edu/assets/GroupMembers.html) to be completed as our final project in COMP483 Computational Biology.
+This project was given to us by the [Miller Lab](https://wmiller6.sites.luc.edu/assets/GroupMembers.html) as our final project in COMP483 Computational Biology.

-## Special Thanks
+## 👏 Special Thanks
 We would like to express our appreciation to the members of the Miller lab for providing us with this opportunity and guiding us throughout this project.
 We would also like to thank our professor, Dr. Heather Wheeler, and our COMP483 classmates for their support and feedback on this project.